wp-plugins/radio-station/readme.txt

 = Can my DJ's have customized user pages in addition to Show pages? =

 Yes.
 These pages are the same as any other author page (edit or create the author.php template file in your theme directory).
-A sample can be found in the radio-station/templates/author.php file.
-Like the other theme templates included with this plugin, this file is based on the TwentyEleven theme.
+A sample can be found in the radio-station/templates/author.php file (please note that this file doesn't actually do anything unless you copy it over to your theme's directory).
+Like the other theme templates included with this plugin, this file is based on the TwentyEleven theme and may need to be modified in order to work with your theme.

 = I don't want to use Gravatar for my DJ's image on their profile page. =